Summer Courses

 AP US History

-- Mrs. Hawkins
+- Lisa Hawkins

 This course will cover the development of American history from its pre-colonial roots through recent developments.
 It will prepare students to take the AP US History exam in May.
 However, my goals for this course are more comprehensive than getting students ready to take the formal exam.
 I also hope to inspire and increase students’ love and appreciation for history, expand students’ capacity to think creatively and flexibly about critical issues, and communicate powerfully and compellingly.